unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-browser/browser-resolution-algorithm.md

 ---
-description: >-
+title: Browser Resolution Algorithm
-  This section explains how different domain record configurations should be interpreted by browsers.
+description: This section explains how different domain record configurations should be interpreted by browsers.
 ---

 # Browser Resolution Algorithm